IDU-CVLab/COV19D/README.md

 https://www.tensorflow.org/api_docs/python/tf/keras/preprocessing/image/ImageDataGenerator <br />
 ● No further instructions are needed to run the code. <br /> <br/>
 _PartII_.
 The code with rectangle-shape cropping and hyperparameters tuning: <br />
-● Dependencies used to build the code are: <br />
+● Further dependencies used for this part are: <br />
 ▪ CV2 == 4.5.4 <br />
 ▪ sklearn == 0.24.2 <br />
  Slice preprocessing can be found at https://github.com/IDUCVLab/